PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/object_detection.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/object_detection/03.png"/>

 #### 2.2.2 Integration via Python Script
 The command-line method described above allows you to quickly experience and view the results.
 However, in a project, code integration is often required.
-You can complete the fast inference of the production line with just a few lines of code as follows:
+You can complete the fast inference of the pipeline with just a few lines of code as follows:

 ```python
 from paddlex import create_pipeline